shahmanthan1209/shahmanthan1209/README.md

 <br />

 Hi, I'm [Manthan Shah](http://manthansshah.com/), a passionate DevOps Engineer based out of Greater Toronto Area, Canada.
-My passion for cloud lies with dreaming up ideas and making them come true with elegant interfaces.
+My passion for automation lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the cloud architecture, and code quality along with code reusability of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.